 We also offer Flight Examiner Refresher Seminars for those whose flight examiner rating is within a year of expiry.
 These tend to run three times per year.

-Our next seminar is taking place at Wycombe Air Park in May/June 2017 (Exact date TBC)
+Our next seminar is taking place at White Waltham in 2019 (Exact date TBC)

 Flight Examiner Rating Requirements

 Hold an equivalent rating or licence and have the privilege to instruct for this

 Be qualified to act as Pilot in Command of the aircraft during the test/check

 Not have been subject to any sanctions on their licence or ratings during the last 3 years